Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 - Budgeting — project budget tracking with cost rates

-- Milestones — high-level project phase tracking
+- Milestones — high-level project phases and tracking

 Teamwork Pricing (2026)